Perth Stadium: Rugby union

-The stadium hosted the Australian leg of the 2019 Bledisloe Cup series, which doubled as a Rugby Championship match, in which the Wallabies beat New Zealand 47-26 on 10 August 2019 in front of 61,241.
+The stadium hosted the Australian leg of the 2019 Bledisloe Cup series, which doubled as a Rugby Championship match, in which the Wallabies beat New Zealand 47–26 on 10 August 2019 in front of 61,241.
 The match was the first Bledisloe Cup Test to be held in Western Australia (the Subiaco Oval had previously hosted Mandela Challenge Plate tests in the Tri-Nations against South Africa) and set the stadium's highest single-day attendance record.

 On 30 January 2020, the Western Australian state government announced that the Springboks would play the Wallabies at the stadium as part of the 2020 Rugby Championship on 29 August 2020.
 This was, however, cancelled due to the COVID-19 pandemic.
 However, in 2024, it was announced that the Springboks would take on the Wallabies at the stadium on 17 August that year, marking the former team's first return to Perth since 2017.

 Following the success of the match in 2019, it was announced that the Australian leg of the Bledisloe Cup would return to the stadium in 2021.
 In September 2021 52,724 watched All Blacks beat the Wallabies 21–38.

 In July 2022, the Wallabies hosted historic rivals England in a three-test series; the first match was played at Perth Stadium.
 Australia beat England 30–28 in front of 47,668.
 In August 2024 the Springboks beat Australia 12–30 in their Rugby Championship matchup in front of 58,197.

 In June 2025 the stadium hosted a crowd of 46,656 for British and Irish Lions 56–7 tour match victory over the Western Force.

+Perth Stadium will host the opening match of the 2027 Rugby World Cup.